owenthereal/upterm/docs/upterm.md

 ### Synopsis

-Upterm is an open-source solution for sharing terminal sessions instantly over secure tunnels to the public internet.
+Upterm is an open-source solution for sharing terminal sessions instantly over secure SSH tunnels to the public internet.

 ### Examples